 Godiva, various locations; www.godiva.com.sg

 This premium artisan chocolatier is rolling out the cutest chocolate animals this Easter – from Belgian chocolate bunnies and chickens (from $15 each) to Easter eggs filled with salted caramel, noir and vanilla milk chocolate ($20).
-Anjali will also also holding easter egg decorating workshops (from $40 per person) in March and April.
-You can even pick up chocolate decorating techniques and create your very own yummy chocolate egg.
+Anjali will also also holding a chocolate easter egg masterclass (from $175 per person) this March where you can pick up chocolate decorating techniques and create your very own yummy chocolate egg.
 Get all the deets from her website below.

 Anjali Chocolat, Units #01-15 & #01-16, Block 73 Loewen Road, Singapore 248843; www.anjalichocolat.com

-This chocolate shop has won awards for stocking some of the best chocolates from around the world.
-And they do customised hampers filled with chocolates of your choice.
-The Easter collection features a range of chocolate eggs, including Dark Chocolate Kumquat, Walnut, Sweet Cherry and Cinnamon Milk Chocolate Almond (from $12.50 a bag).
-Health nuts can also pick from their vegan or low-sugar range instead.
+This chocolate shop has won awards for stocking some of the best chocolates from around the world, plus they do customised hampers filled with chocolates of your choice.
+The Easter collection features a range of bunny themed chocolate from around the world including vegan-friendly chocolate ($25).
+For a healthier option, try its low-sugar range.
 The best part?
-They deliver to your doorstep, so there’s something sweet and delicious to look forward to the next time you open your mailbox!
+It delivers to your doorstep, so there’s something sweet and delicious to look forward to the next time you open your mailbox!

 Hello Chocolate, kiosks at Pedders on Scotts and The Providore Downtown; www.hellochocolate.asia

 Tucked away in the basement of Takashimaya, Venchi Chocolate has a wide selection of Easter goodies, ranging from milk chocolate egglets with crunchy whole hazelnuts ($14.90) to eggs laced with raspberry grains and salted nuts (from $45).
 Made using traditional Italian methods, these gluten-free mini eggs come in a variety of flavours, including coffee, hazelnut, nougat and dark chocolate.
-There are even plenty of sugar-free alternatives to keep the kids the sugar rush at bay!
+Worried about the kids hitting the ceiling with too much sweet stuff?
+Try the sugar-free alternatives to keep that sugar rush at bay: they’ll never notice the difference but you will!

 Venchi Chocolate, Takashimaya, Basement 2, Food Hall, Singapore 238873; www.venchi.com

-If you’re just heading back from a short holiday this March holiday, don’t forget to swing by See’s Candies at Changi Airport Terminal 2.
-Here you can find everything from Easter Egg Lollypops (13.90) to Peanut brittle ($20.95) and chewy lime, lemon and cherry jelly bird eggs ($5.75).
-Other than the wide range of flavours, which include rocky road and angel flake coconut, also check out the fantastic Sweet Surprise Chicks ($8.10).
-Crack open the milk chocolate egg to find a surprise!
+If you’re just heading back from a short vacay, don’t forget to swing by See’s Candies at Changi Airport Terminal 2.
+Here you can find everything from Easter Egg Lollypops (14.30) to Peanut brittle ($21.55) and chewy lime, lemon and cherry jelly bird eggs ($5.95).
+Spoilt for choice?
+Just grab an Easter favourites basket ($39.95) or Easter Treasure Egg ($13.60) for all your favourite treats.
+Other than the wide range of flavours, which include rocky road and angel flake coconut, also check out the fantastic Sweet Surprise Chicks ($8.35).
 Spoiler alert: It’s a teeny tiny tasty white chocolate chick.

-See’s Candies, 60 Airport Boulevard, Singapore Changi International Airport, Terminal 2, Departure South Hall, Singapore 819146; www.sees.com
+See’s Candies, locations at Singapore Changi International Airport, Terminal 2, Departure South Hall and #01-K2 The Forum Shopping Mall; www.sees.com

 Like this story?
 Here’s more we think you’ll enjoy: